temporalio/documentation/docs/application-development-guide.md

 The Temporal PHP SDK requires the RoadRunner 2.0 application server and supervisor to run Activities and Workflows in a scalable way.

-Install RoadRunner manually by dowloading its binary from the [release page](https://github.com/roadrunner-server/roadrunner/releases/tag/v1.9.2).
+Install RoadRunner manually by downloading its binary from the [release page](https://github.com/roadrunner-server/roadrunner/releases/tag/v1.9.2).

 Or install RoadRunner through the CLI: